-Peach Cobbler with Cake Mix - made with only three ingredients, this is another peach dessert recipe that's ready in minutes.
-No need to spend a ton of time in the kitchen baking a fancy dessert when all you need is a can of peaches and a box of cake mix.
+Made with only three ingredients, this is another peach dessert recipe that's ready in minutes.
+No need to spend a ton of time in the kitchen baking a fancy dessert when all you need is a can of peaches and a box of cake mix to make this Peach Cobbler with Cake Mix.
 Let me show you another mouthwatering dessert your family is going to request over and over again.

 One of the most popular recipes on this is site is Peach Dump Cake.
 However, this recipe for Peach Cobbler with Cake Mix is so much better.